matterandvoid-space/subscriptions/docs/eql_queries.md

 For union joins we need to provide another level of nesting.

-Here's an example where a todo component has an author which
+Here's an example where a todo component has an author which can be either a `bot` or a `user`.

 ```clojure
 (def user-comp (nc {:query [:user/id :user/name {:user/friends '...}] :name ::user :ident :user/id}))
 (def bot-comp (nc {:query [:bot/id :bot/name] :name ::bot :ident :bot/id}))